 What types of trials are currently open

-- Prevention trials — Testing lipid-lowering, anti-inflammatory, or lifestyle interventions to prevent first or repeat heart attacks.
+- Prevention trials — Testing cholesterol-lowering drugs, anti-inflammatory medications, or lifestyle programs in people at high risk to see if they prevent first heart attacks or strokes.

 Recently added Coronary Artery Disease trials